orbitalsonic/SonicOPT/README.md

 [![](https://jitpack.io/v/orbitalsonic/SonicOPT.svg)](https://jitpack.io/#orbitalsonic/SonicOPT)

-> **⚠️ WARNING:** This library is currently under testing.
-Use it with caution as it may contain bugs or calculation error

 # SonicOPT (Offline Prayer Time)

 SonicOPT is a robust offline library for calculating precise Islamic prayer and fasting times.
 It offers daily, monthly, and yearly calculations with support for multiple conventions, high-latitude adjustments, Asr time methods, and customizable time formats, making it an essential tool for accurate scheduling.